klumiere/RNA_fold/README.md

 _by Kamély LUMIÈRE_

-This repository contains all the scripts  used to do this project, aimed to calculate the estimated Gibbs free energy the a RNA conformation from one pdb file.
+This repository contains all the scripts  used to do this project, aimed to calculate the estimated Gibbs free energy of the RNA conformation of one pdb file.

 ## Install